Dashboard Member Plus

 - observing how features were actually used

-Frontend Implementation All UI was implemented using a component-based approach with Next.js and React, focusing on:
+Frontend Implementation All UI was implemented using a component-based approach with Next.js 15 App Router and React 19, focusing on:

 - consistent behavior across features